rycus86/githooks/docs/command-line-tool.md

 The `clear` subcommand deletes every item on either the global or the local list, or both when the `--all` option is given.
 The `purge` subcommand deletes the shared hook repositories already pulled locally.

-The `list` subcommand list the global, local or all (default) shared hooks repositories, and optionally prints the Git URL for them, when the `--with-url` option is used.
+The `list` subcommand list the global, local or all (default) shared hooks repositories.

 The `update` or `pull` subcommands update all the shared repositories, both global and local, either by running `git pull` on existing ones or `git clone` on new ones.